apmishra100/Cybersecurity-Elk-Stack-Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat logs informations about the file system, including which files have changed.
+- Filebeat logs information about the file system, including which files have changed.
 A sample Filebeat output is shown below.
-We can see the different logs gnerated by different process running on the system getting picked up by Filebeat.
+We can see the logs gneerated by different process running on the system getting picked up by Filebeat.
   ![filebeat_output](Diagrams/filebeat_output.png "Filebeat output")

 - Metricbeat collects system metrics such as CPU usage, Network IO, and Memory usage.
 An example output form the ELK Server is shown below.